519 672 2121

 About

-Anthony’s practice focuses on representing retail and institutional investors in securities class actions and other shareholder rights litigation.
-He has been counsel to the class in a number of domestic and cross-border securities class actions alleging misrepresentations in prospectuses, continuous disclosure and merger transaction documents, and other misconduct.
+Anthony O’Brien is a partner in the Toronto office of Siskinds LLP.
+His practice focuses on representing retail and institutional investors in securities class actions and other shareholder rights litigation.
+He has experience prosecuting securities class actions in the courts of Ontario, British Columbia and Québec.

-Anthony has been involved in numerous securities class actions that have resulted in settlements for the benefit of the class, including SNC-Lavalin Group ($110 million), Agnico-Eagle Mines ($17 million), Smart Technologies (US$15.25 million), Tahoe Resources (US$13.5 million), Canadian Solar (US$13 million), Baffinland Iron Mines Corporation ($6.5 million) and Donnybrook Energy/Donnycreek Energy ($5.5 million).
+Anthony has been class counsel in securities class actions that have collectively recovered hundreds of millions of dollars for investors, including SNC-Lavalin Group ($110 million), TD Asset Management ($70.25 million), Canadian Imperial Bank of Commerce ($26 million), Agnico-Eagle Mines ($17 million), Smart Technologies (US$15.25 million), Tahoe Resources (US$13.5 million), Canadian Solar (US$13 million), Baffinland Iron Mines ($6.5 million) and Donnybrook Energy/Donnycreek Energy ($5.5 million).

 Anthony brings a unique international perspective to his class action practice, having previously worked with Australia’s pre-eminent plaintiff class action law firm.
-While there, he was involved in a securities class action that resulted in a settlement of $132.5 million for the class.
+While there, he was involved in a securities class action against an Australian insurer that resulted in a settlement of A$132.5 million for the class.
 Prior to joining Siskinds, he also worked in the corporate and securities department of one of Canada’s leading law firms.
-He is admitted to practice in Ontario and Australia.

 Memberships and Associations